copyl-sys/pirates/README.md

 Inspired by *Pirate Latitudes* by Michael Crichton.
 All rights to the original text and story belong to Michael Crichton and his estate.

-Built on the shoulders of giants.
+"Built on the shoulders of the giants"

 This version uses curses to provide:
   - A full-screen ASCII intro movie.